Prerequisite: You’ll need a Goodfire API key to follow this guide. Get one through our platform or contact support.

 # choose the relevant features and conditional weight

-conditional = goodfire.conditional.AutoConditional(
+conditional = client.features.AutoConditional(

 "pirates",